 The Lioness and the Vixen – A lioness and a vixen are bragging to each other about their children.
 The vixen tries to one-up the lioness by saying that she has a whole litter of kids, while the lioness only has one.
 In response, the lioness says that vixen may have more, but she has a lion, implying that her child is of higher value than the vixen’s many.

 In test automation, Jones advances that quality should always prioritize quantity — the number of tests don’t matter, but how efficient they are does.
-Especially in a CI cycle, the more tests, the slower the process, and the fastest way to lose trust is with flaky tests.
+Especially in a Continuous Integration cycle, the more tests, the slower the process, and the fastest way to lose trust is with flaky tests.
 You want to make sure you’re automating quality tests, providing the best possible value to developers, and ensuring fast feedback.

 The Astrologer – An astrologer went out every night looking at stars, analyzing constellations, and trying to predict the future.
 Unfortunately, he wasn’t paying attention to what was in front of him because he was so focused on looking up at the sky, and he fell into a deep hole.